Kanazawa’s 3-Day Festival: Hyakumangoku

 Karate demonstration at Oyama Shrine.

-Entrance Ceremony, as the figures of Toshiie Maeda and his wife Matsu are welcomed at Kanazawa Castle.
+Entrance Ceremony, as the figures of Toshiie Maeda and his wife O Matsu no Kata are welcomed at Kanazawa Castle.

-The Dancing Whirlpool of 12,500 people overtakes Kohrinbo, Katamachi, and Hirosaka in downtown Kanazawa.
+The Dancing Whirlpool of more than 10,000 people overtakes the Kohrinbo, Katamachi, and Hirosaka neighborhoods in downtown Kanazawa

 Bonfire at Oyama Shrine.